-For this assignment, you will create and/or update a resume and professional LinkedIn site to help market you professionally.
+For this assignment, you will create and/or update a resume and/or professional LinkedIn site to help market yourself professionally.
 This may be useful as you begin to seek employment or further education.
 You may find it helpful to schedule an appointment with a career counselor or seek assistance/feedback from a peer in the career counseling program.
 In addition, you will create a self-marketing plan by identifying professional positions and/or companies in which you have an interest.
-This will be discussed in class and information/resources will be available on Blackboard.
+This will be discussed in class and information/resources will be available on Blackboard in the Getting a Job Folder.

-Resumes/Marketing Projects are due by October 14, 2020
+• Resumes/Marketing Projects are due by end of week 8